-There’s something so comforting about a hot bowl of homemade chili on a cold night, especially with football playoffs underway.
+There’s something so comforting about a hot bowl of homemade chili on a cold night.
 Served with a variety of toppings, my turkey and bean chili is a fun dish to share with friends on game night.
 It’s equally delicious as a nutritious weeknight meal that the whole family will love.
 My chili tastes like it’s been cooked for hours but it can be prepared in about thirty minutes.
 The secret is the addition of chipotles in adobo, fire roasted tomatoes and chicken stock, which give it plenty of smoky, slow cooked flavor.

 I like to serve the chili with several different garnishes so that everyone can make their own unique creation.
 Greek yogurt and avocado slices are just a couple of my favorites.
 I also sometimes serve it with spaghetti and shredded cheese, which is my husband Pete's favorite.
 The best part about this chili is that it tastes even better the next day so feel free to double the recipe- you won’t regret it!

 - 1 tablespoon olive oil